 In recent months I have become much more aware of my environment.
 I’ve lived in the same area for many years, in the same house for several.
 It would be fair to say that I thought I knew the area well.
 I often walk, looking for inspiration.
 Sometimes I’m investigating in local woodland, or around a lake, or just along the roads.
-It’s fair to say that I’ve seen it all before – but I haven’t properly LOOKED!
+It’s fair to say that I’ve seen it all before – but I hadn’t properly LOOKED!

 So, I started doing it slightly differently.
 Somewhere along my walk I choose a starting point, and then count 100 paces, really looking at the area as I stroll.
 I’ve noticed wrought iron gates that I didn’t know were there, lots of lovely plants that hardly had a glance, 20 pigeons having a party – and… well, lots more.
 You’ll be surprised at what you see even if you decide to start at your front gate and just walk 100 steps in one direction.
 How far is 100 steps?
 Not far!
 For instance ….

-After 100 I had actually reached the end of the path.
-You can just see the main road at the end.
 During those few short steps I saw so many colours and textures in the dappled light I was amazed.
 100 Steps was born.